Ftsem/CustomerChurn-Python/README.md

 ### Observations
 **Tenure**: The distribution of tenure shows that most customers have been with the company for a relatively short period (less than 20 months).
 This suggests a significant portion of customers have only recently started using the service, which might be a risk for churn.

-Monthly Charges: There’s a moderate spread in monthly charges, with a concentration in the mid-range ($20 to $80).
+**Monthly Charges**: There’s a moderate spread in monthly charges, with a concentration in the mid-range ($20 to $80).

-Total Charges: The TotalCharges feature has a skewed distribution, with the majority of customers having paid lower total charges, possibly indicating that newer customers tend to churn before accumulating higher charges.
+**Total Charges**: The TotalCharges feature has a skewed distribution, with the majority of customers having paid lower total charges, possibly indicating that newer customers tend to churn before accumulating higher charges.
 ***
 ### 3. Churn vs Numerical Features
 ![](https://github.com/Ftsem/CustomerChurn-Python/blob/81e8068283040ea5b9746226d637ea19abf2fff3/Assets/Screenshot%202025-04-10%20110205.png)
 ### Observations
-Churn vs Tenure: Customers who churn tend to have shorter tenures.
+**Churn vs Tenure**: Customers who churn tend to have shorter tenures.
 The median tenure for churned customers is significantly lower compared to non-churned customers, which suggests that new customers have a higher likelihood of churning.

-Churn vs Monthly Charges: There’s a notable difference in the distribution of monthly charges between churned and non-churned customers.
+**Churn vs Monthly Charges**: There’s a notable difference in the distribution of monthly charges between churned and non-churned customers.
 Customers who churn tend to have slightly higher monthly charges.
 This could imply that customers on more expensive plans are either dissatisfied or financially constrained.

-Churn vs Total Charges: Similar to the tenure variable, churned customers have lower total charges, further confirming that new customers (with lower charges) are more likely to churn.
+**Churn vs Total Charges**: Similar to the tenure variable, churned customers have lower total charges, further confirming that new customers (with lower charges) are more likely to churn.
 ***
 ### 4. Churn vs Categorical Features
 ![](https://github.com/Ftsem/CustomerChurn-Python/blob/81e8068283040ea5b9746226d637ea19abf2fff3/Assets/Screenshot%202025-04-10%20110221.png)
 ### Observations
-Churn vs Contract: Customers on Month-to-month contracts exhibit the highest churn rate, while customers on longer-term contracts (One year, Two year) have a significantly lower churn rate.
+**Churn vs Contract**: Customers on Month-to-month contracts exhibit the highest churn rate, while customers on longer-term contracts (One year, Two year) have a significantly lower churn rate.
 This suggests that the company might retain customers better when they commit to longer-term contracts.

-Churn vs PaymentMethod: The Electronic check payment method is associated with higher churn rates, which may indicate that customers using this payment method have issues with service or billing.
+**Churn vs PaymentMethod**: The Electronic check payment method is associated with higher churn rates, which may indicate that customers using this payment method have issues with service or billing.

-Churn vs Partner and Dependents: Customers without a Partner or Dependents tend to churn more.
+**Churn vs Partner and Dependents**: Customers without a Partner or Dependents tend to churn more.
 This might indicate that those who are part of a family or household are more likely to stay as they have a higher level of commitment to the service.
 ***
 ### 5. Feature Importance using Random Forests
 ![](https://github.com/Ftsem/CustomerChurn-Python/blob/81e8068283040ea5b9746226d637ea19abf2fff3/Assets/Screenshot%202025-04-10%20120551.png)